seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **BASSANIO**
 Yes, here I tender it for him in the court;
 Yea, twice the sum: if that will not suffice,
-I will be bound to pay it ten times o’er,
+I will be bound to pay it ten times o'er,
 On forfeit of my hands, my head, my heart:
 If this will not suffice, it must appear
 That malice bears down truth.
 And I beseech you,